Iterative observer for boundary estimation for elliptic equations: Observer Design

-Boundary value problem in this form has a first order state equation in variable $x$ and overdetermined data is available on $\Gamma_{T}$.
-Before the introduction of iterative observer equations, let us assume that left hand boundary $\Gamma_{B}$ is connected to right hand boundary $\Gamma_{R}$ to have the notion of infinite time-like variable $x$ over the rectangular domain.
-The reason for having such an assumption is that we are trying to develop an observer using space as time and hoping that this observer will converge asymptotically in time-like variable $x$.
-Let $m$ be a non-negative integer index of iteration over the domain $\Omega$ in $x$-direction.
-Let $x_m$, as given in Definition (\ref{concat1}), represents $x\in[0,a]$ for the $m$-th iteration over the interval $[0,a]$.
-After introducing iteration index $m$, now an observer can be developed as follows,
+Boundary value problem as given in system of equations (\ref{inverse2}) has a first order state equation in variable $x$ and overdetermined data is available on $\Gamma_{T}$.
+Before the introduction of iterative observer equations, let us assume that left hand boundary $\Gamma_{L}$ is connected to right hand boundary $\Gamma_{R}$ to have the notion of infinite time-like variable $x$ over the rectangular domain.
+The reason for having such an assumption is that we are trying to develop an observer using space as time-like and hoping that this observer will converge asymptotically in variable $x$.
+Let $m$ be a non-negative integer index of iteration over the domain $\Omega$ in horizontal direction.
+Let $x_m$, as given in Definition \ref{concat1}, represents $x\in[0,a)$ for the $m$-th iteration over the interval $[0,a)$.
+After introducing iteration index $m$, now an observer-like algorithm can be developed as follows,